Sean Cowan

 B.Sc.
 (Physio)

-Hailing from Perth, Emma moved to the South-West in 2021 after graduating from the University of Notre Dame in Fremantle.
-With a passion for open water swimming Emma has completed a solo crossing to Rottnest, the Busselton Jetty swim, and continues to race in the WA open water series.
+Hailing from Perth, Emma has worked in the South-West since 2021 after graduating with her Bachelor’s from the University of Notre Dame in Fremantle.
+Emma enjoys sharing her passion for open water swimming having completed a solo crossing to Rottnest, the Busselton Jetty swim and national open water events.

-When Emma isn’t in the pool she enjoys exploring the southwest, volunteering at the surf lifesaving club and spending time at the beach.
+When Emma isn’t in the pool she enjoys exploring the Southwest, walking her dog Winston or volunteering at the Bunbury Surf Lifesaving Club.